BitSleuthAI/Wallet/SPLASH_SCREEN_SETUP.md

 ### Common Issues

 1. **Splash Screen Not Showing**
-   - Check that `react-native-bootsplash` is properly installed
+   - Check that `expo-splash-screen` is properly configured
-   - Verify native configuration files are in place
+   - Verify app.json splash configuration
    - Ensure the splash screen manager is called correctly

 2. **Animation Not Working**